Stealthii/tidus.art/_posts/2025-10-14-the-black-queen.markdown

 Fell leaned forward, his brow furrowed.
 "Are you sure this is about the game, Tara?"

-He took the last bishop, putting her in check.
-She held her king, the plastic against her trembling hand, and slid it wordlessly into the corner.
+He took her last bishop, putting her in check.
+She gripped her king tightly, the plastic pressing against her trembling hand, and slid it wordlessly into the corner.

 Fell slid his rook to challenge hers.
 A faint smile touched the corners of Tara's eyes.
 She moved her king out, baiting the trap.
 Before her hand had even settled back on the table, Fell’s fingers were on his rook.
 He captured hers instantly.
 She just stared.